Breathtaking European inaptitude and ignorance breeding xenophobia

 I grew up in a made-up container-country in the west-Balkans populated by patchwork of nations that often differ only in tiny, microscopic ways.
 Their languages ranging from similar to practically same, the religions for most just various flavours of Christianity.
 Post WWII leadership played down hard the ethnic and religious differences, and as a result, the historically divided, poor but newly united place undertook rapid economic growth.
 Growth was so rapid that in short 35 years after WWII living standards approximated the then average level of today’s EU block.
 It is worth saying it again: starting dirt poor, 90% illiterate in places and with war ravaged infrastructure a country reached near western European living standards and levels of human development in 35 years.

-In the 1980s, leadership changed and the new lot started playing the ethnic and religious differences up instead of down.
+In the 1980s, new leadership came in and worked hard to plant a new ideology which played the ethnic and religious differences up instead of down.
 As a result, the briefly peaceful and prosperous place got utterly destroyed.
 The new divisions caused a fall that was as quick and dramatic as the preceding rise was — during the next 20 years infighting, economic disruption and foreign neo-colonialism reversed almost all the miraculous post-war development.
 The country where mixed marriages quickly became the norm now was full of hotheads willing to kill the in-laws for speaking a tiny bit differently.

-This backward-sliding meant that from the mid-size country millions ended up overseas, categorised somewhere in the overlapping categories of refugees and economic migrants, my family included.
+This back-sliding meant that from the mid-size country millions ended up overseas, categorised somewhere in the overlapping categories of refugees and economic migrants, my family included.

 New worlds’ migrant neighbourhoods